winkerVSbecks/sistercode/introduction/2-developer-mindset.md

 - Google things you aren't sure about
 - Break things down into small chunks and get one piece working at a time

+--

-## Objectives for your code
+### Objectives for your code

-- It's pretty predictable
+- It's pretty predictable (Don't get too fancy unless you have to)
 - Future you can read and understand it
+- _Other_ developers can read and understand it
 - It basically works

---

-## What does it mean to be a developer?

 --